katiana22/uq4chemcam/README.md

-# uq4chemcam
+## UQ for ChemCam
-Codes for the UQ4ChemCam project as part of the AML 2021 program at LANL
+Codes for the UQ for ChemCam project as part of the AML 2021 program at Los Alamos National Laboratory.